 We now consider a method of using different NPC (non pressure compensating) drippers for the irrigation application so that dripper discharge remains largely unaffected by changes in pressure.
 NPC drippers are usually available with flow rates of 2 L/H, 4 L/H and 8 L/H (at a pressure of 100 kPa).
 Suppose that a combination of these drippers is used for the irrigation application (including the control dripper).
-Provided that all drippers have the same emitter discharge exponent (see the manufacturer's specifications), that all drippers are at approximately the same level, and that variations in pressure within the zone due to frictional head loss are negligible, then the Terracotta Irrigation Controller ensures that the volume of water discharged by an irrigation dripper during the irrigation event remains approximately constant within the manufacturer's recommended pressure range.
-For example, a dripper discharge of 1076 ml occurs when the gap between the upper and lower discs is 24 mm, the control dripper is 2 L/H (at 100 kPa) and the irrigation drippers are 8 L/H (at 100 kPa).
+Provided that all drippers have the same emitter discharge exponent (see the manufacturer's specifications), that all drippers are at approximately the same level, and that variations in pressure within the zone due to frictional head loss are negligible, then the Unpowered Terracotta Irrigation Controller ensures that the volume of water discharged by an irrigation dripper during the irrigation event remains approximately constant within the manufacturer's recommended pressure range.
+For example, if the gap between the upper and lower discs is 16 mm, the control dripper is 2 L/H (at 100 kPa) and the irrigation drippers are 8 L/H (at 100 kPa), then the control volume is 205 ml and the dripper discharge from the irrigation drippers is approximately 820 ml.
+It should be emphasised that the pressure should be kept with the range recommended by the manufacturer to ensure that the control dripper and the irrigation drippers have the same emitter discharge exponent.

-The control volume for the Terracotta Irrigation Controller for Latching Solenoids is in the range 77 ml to 300 ml.
-This means that you may be unable to avoid using a fractional dripper to obtain a satisfactory discharge from each dripper during the irrigation event.
-The control volume for the Large Terracotta Irrigation Controller for Latching Solenoids is in the range 400 ml to 2300 ml.
-This means that you may be able to avoid using a fractional dripper by using the Large Terracotta Irrigation Controller instead of the Terracotta Irrigation Controller.
+The control volume for the Unpowered Terracotta Irrigation Controller is in the range 77 ml to 300 ml.
+The control volume for the Large Unpowered Terracotta Irrigation Controller is in the range 400 ml to

+2300 ml.
+This means that you increase the discharge of the irrigation drippers during the irrigation event by using the Large Unpowered Terracotta Irrigation Controller instead of the Unpowered Terracotta Irrigation Controller.